 3/ Olympic Mountains – 7,980′

 Olympic Mountains (7,980 feet) The Olympics stand on the Olympic Peninsula, with Mount Olympus as the highest point.
-These mountains, protected as a World Heritage Site, are part of Olympic National Park.
-You can clearly see these mountains in Seattle, Washington.
+These mountains are part of Olympic National Park and are protected as a World Heritage Site.

 Activities: